ktaylor63/southeast/site/content/news/whooping-cranes-arrive-in-tennessee.md

 The group plans to resume the second half of the migration on Sunday morning or when weather permits.
 The route from central Tennessee angles across Alabama and across southwest Georgia towards Tallahassee, Florida, before reaching the winter release site at  St. Marks National Wildlife Refuge, on the Gulf Coast of Florida south of Tallahassee.

 The public can keep track of the migration at [http://operationmigration.org/InTheField/](http://operationmigration.org/InTheField/).
 When coverage allows, a live videofeed from their temporary holding pen “cranecam” at: [http://operationmigration.org/cranecam.asp](http://operationmigration.org/cranecam.asp).
-A live feed while they are in the air is also available most flight<a name="_GoBack"></a>s.
+A live feed while they are in the air is also available most flights.

 Want to actually see them in a flyover this Sunday?